paswan1995/k8s-oct24/11k8s-statefulsets.md

    * Kubernetes allows using custom schedulers for unique workload requirements.
    * Useful for applications needing custom placement strategies, such as data locality.

+   * Real-World Examples
+      * GPU Workloads: Schedule AI/ML jobs on GPU-enabled nodes while considering GPU type, memory, and CUDA cores.

+      * Cost Optimization: Use strategies like MostAllocated for better bin-packing and reduced cloud costs.

+      * Cloud Bursting: Provision jobs in external clouds if local resources are insufficient.

+   * Benefits of Custom Schedulers

+      * Tailored workload placement for unique requirements.

+      * Enhanced resource utilization and cost efficiency.

+      * Support for advanced scheduling strategies not available in the default scheduler.

+* Custom schedulers provide flexibility and control, making them essential for complex Kubernetes deployments in industries like AI/ML, finance, healthcare, and more

 # Here is a comparison of Cordon and Drain in Kubernetes in tabular form:

 Here is a comparison of **Cordon** and **Drain** in Kubernetes in tabular form: